lanl/dsi/docs/README.rst

 ====================================================
 † How to create and activate a virtual environment
 ====================================================
-Any virtual environment manager should work.
-Miniconda (`https://docs.conda.io/en/latest/miniconda.html`) is an effective option.
+We recommend Miniconda for virtual environment management (`https://docs.conda.io/en/latest/miniconda.html`).
 To create and activate a Miniconda virtual environment:

 1. Download and install the appropriate Miniconda installer for your platform.
 2. If this is the first time creating a DSI virtual environment: ``conda create -n 'dsi' python=3.11``.
 The ``-n`` name argument can be anything you like.